sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: ib
 Fetch a randomized anime image from IbSear.ch, optional tags.

-* *tags - A list of tag strings to be used in the search criteria.
+* tags - A list of tags to be used in the search criteria.

 This command accepts common imageboard tags and keywords.
 Here are a few examples: